What is Forex Technical Analysis? - Forex Technical Analysis Course

 One of the greatest goals of Forex Technical Analysis studies and methods in the forex market is to determine whether a given forex pair will trend in a certain direction, or if it will move sideways and remain range-bound.
 The most common Forex Technical Analysis method to determine these is to draw forex trend lines which are used by investors and forex traders to determine whether or not the current forex trend direction of the market will continue.
 Many investors and forex traders avoid trading in a range-bound market and only buy or sell currencies when there is a forex trend since this makes trading more predictable.

 For forex technical analysts the most important forex trading tool is the forex chart.
-The purpose of a forex trading chart is to provide a visual representation of currency exchange rates quotes (plotted on the y-axis) against time (plotted on the x-axis) for a given forex currency pair, this forex trading chart is used as a basis for making predictions of the future forex price direction.
+The purpose of a forex chart is to provide a visual representation of currency exchange rates quotes (plotted on the y-axis) against time (plotted on the x-axis) for a given forex currency pair, this forex chart is used as a basis for making predictions of the future forex price direction.

 Forex Trend Lines